dataluscorp/browser/docs/setup/configuring_build_options.rst

-This means that the source code and object files are not intermingled in your directory system and you can build multiple applications (e.g., Firefox and Thunderbird) from the same source tree.
+This means that the source code and object files are not intermingled in your directory system and you can build multiple applications (e.g., Datalus and Thunderbird) from the same source tree.
 If you do not specify a ``MOZ_OBJDIR``, it will be automatically set to ``@TOPSRCDIR@/obj-@CONFIG_GUESS@``.